-The Issuer's legal and commercial name is Íslandsbanki hf..
+The Issuer's legal and commercial name is Íslandsbanki hf.
 The Issuer is a public limited company incorporated in Iceland on 14 October 2008.
 It is registered with the Register of Enterprises (Fyrirtækjaskrá Ríkisskattstjóra) in Iceland and bears the registration number 491008-0160.
 The registered office of the Issuer is at Kirkjusandur 2, 155 Reykjavik, Iceland, and the telephone number is +354 440 4000.
 The Issuer's homepage is: www.islandsbanki.is.
+Information on the website is not part of this Base Prospectus

 The Issuer's operations are subject to the provisions of the Act on Public Limited Companies No. 2/1995 and the Act on Financial Undertakings No. 161/2002.
 The Issuer is authorised to provide all financial services stipulated in the latter Act.
-Its activities are under the supervision of the FME.
+Its activities are under the supervision of the Financial Supervisory Authority Iceland (FME).